Intercultural Study Trip to Kenya

 Talking to youths, politicians, journalists, human rights activists and students will teach us about the different ways of life in Kenya, its struggles and achievements, the societal, political and economic system and its protagonists.
 Inevitably, we will get in touch with its colonial past and try to reflect, in conversation with locals, on how this burdened legacy is still felt today.
 Still, we will not forget about Kenya’s natural beauty too.
 Its yellow deserts, lush green rain forests, steep valleys and beautiful coastlines.
 There are numerous things to discover, discuss and think about.
 We will try our very best to create two weeks full of impressions you will never forget.

 - discover the cultural and scenic diversity of Kenya

 - get in touch with local people from different parts of society and age

-- learn more about specific topics of for example politics, society and culture
+- learn more about specific topics of politics, economics and civil society

 - give space for questions and discussions with experts

 - initiate a process of reflection about our views of and assumptions about Kenya and Africa

 As already mentioned, we would like to initiate a process of critical reflection of our views of Kenya and Africa.
 For this reason, we will get in touch with local people in Nairobi, visit a youth empowerment project and interview people at the Gikomba market.
 You will get the opportunity to participate in a lecture at the University of Nairobi and get an overview of the current political and economic situation.
 Additionally, you will meet members of environmental and human rights organisations to discuss different views on the rather young nation and its challenges.
 A bus ride to the ‘Kericho Tea Plantations’, the ‘Hell’s Gate Nationalpark’ and Mombasa will give us worthwhile memorable impressions of the scenic countryside and nature.